Last Updated on June 8, 2025 by Travelationship

 Day 2 – Castle Quarters and Dancing

 While in the tower, look for the largest bell in the entire country.
-Be warned that it is a narrow spiral staircase, and the climb and descent can be quite tight.
-Check the website for current prices and hours for the tower and the cathedral.
+Be warned that it is a narrow spiral staircase, and the climb and descent can be pretty tight.
+Check their website for current prices and hours for the tower and the cathedral.
 I believe the website will also outline changing the guard’s dates and times.
 To view the changing of the guards, get to the castle gates early.

 On to New Town and the Dancing House

 At this point, most attractions were closed for the day.
 So we went to the famous Dancing House (Fred Astaire and Ginger Rogers building) in the New Town area.
-The building was originally designed by Vlado Milunic and Frank Gehry in 1992.
-Celeste, a French restaurant located on the top floors, is fancy, authentic, and expensive – reservations are highly recommended.
+The building was initially designed by Vlado Milunic and Frank Gehry in 1992.
+Celeste, a French restaurant located on the top floors, is fancy, authentic, and expensive — reservations are highly recommended.

 Day 3 – Old Town Square & the Jewish Quarter

 The highlight is the Astronomical Clock, a medieval marvel that has been ticking since 1410.
 Witness the hourly show of the clock’s mechanical procession of the Twelve Apostles.
 Be careful of the crowds in front of the Clock.
-Several people informed us this is where the pickpockets like to strike.
+Several people informed us that this is where the pickpockets like to strike.

 There are several street vendors in the area.
 I recommend trying the food at the vendors on the square’s outer edge.
 It was cheap and delicious, and you can’t beat the people watching while you eat.
 The National Gallery, 27 Crosses, Old Town Hall, and several religious buildings are located in this area.